fatzebra/FatZebra-WooCommerce/readme.txt

 = 1.0.2 =
 * Added support for Fat Zebra logo and credit card icons
 * Removed error tracing accidentally left in

+= 1.3.0 =
+* Added support for 'deferred' payments where card details can be authorized but processed after manual review.
+* Fixed bug with reference to WooCommerce Subscriptions when the extension is not installed.

+= 1.3.1 =
+* Disabled emails when charging card - emails should be triggered manually by the store owner

+= 1.3.2 =
+* Fixed issue with subscription transactions not sending valid IP.
+* Fixed general typo.

 == Support ==